 He never founded a college, but all the schools put together cannot boast of having as many students.

-The names of the past proved statesmen of Greece and Rome have come and gone
+The names of the past proven statesmen of Greece and Rome have come and gone,

 The names of past scientists, philosophers and theologians have come and gone; but the name of this Man abounds more and more.

 Though time has passed between the people of our generation, and the scene of His crucifixion, yet He still lives.
 Herod could not destroy Him, and the grave could not hold Him.